ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 This is a string function that can allow you to locate a string or substring in another string.

-Let’s try it where there is no item in the string to find to see how a php function fails:
+Let's try it where there is no item in the string to find to see how a php function fails:

 <p class="file-name">lesson3.php</p>
 ```php